pixxstudios/pixxstudios.com/content/posts/es7-features.md

 ---
-title: "ES7 features you should be using."
+title: "ES7 features you should be using"
+author: "Gagandeep Singh"
 date: "2019-05-07"
 categories:
   - "javascript"